bsmith89/strain-corr/doc/manuscript/manuscript.md

 Final Requests from Editor:

-TODO: Please remove the words "interestingly", "strikingly", "dramatic", "dramatically" and allow the readers to arrive at their own conclusions.
 TODO: Please increase the font size of the smallest text in Figures 1-4, all text must be legible upon reduction, including axes labels and keys.